yangfeng-xu/desemvolupament_trabajo/README.md

 - **WSDA KEYS**: Walk.
 - **Spacebar**: jump.
+- **F KEY**: Shoot
 - **Esc**: Exit the game.

 ## Debug keys

-- F1 : Show collisions/Pathfinding routes
+- F1 : Start from the first level
-- F10 : God mod
 - F5 : Save the current game state
 - F6 : Load the previous state
+- F9 : Show collisions/Pathfinding routes
+- F10 : God mod
+- F11 : Enable/Disable FPS cap to 30

-### Game Objective:
+## Game Objective:
-DODGE TRAPS AND ENEMYS, JUMP OVER PITS, EXPLORE THE MAP!!!
+DODGE TRAPS AND ENEMYS, YOU CAN ALSO KILL THEM, JUMP OVER PITS, EXPLORE THE MAP!!!

-## Features Implemented

-- One level.
-- Movement system.
-- Jumping system.
-- Background music during gameplay.
+## Last Release (v)

+In this release, the following features and improvements have been implemented:

-- Ground enemy
+- Ground and fliying enemy
-- Flying Enemy
+- Enemy pathfinding system logic
+- Shooting system
 - Savepoints
+- Audio feedback
+- Enemy dead system
+- New map
+- Polish code

+## Installation / Execution

+1. Download the latest `.zip` file from the [Releases](../../releases) section.
+2. Extract all files to a folder.
+3. Run `[GameName].exe`.

+## Known Issues

+- When the enemy falls off the cliff without dying, the game crashes(but we put traps in all the cliff avoiding this problem).

 ## License